 Fat from the eyelids settles into the eye sockets.
 This can make your eyes look sunken.
 The lower eyelids can slacken and bags can develop under your eyes.
 Weakening of the muscle that supports the upper eyelid can make the eyelids droop.
 This may limit vision.

-Brodie SE.
+Brodie SE, Francis JH.
 Aging and disorders of the eye.
-In: Fillit HM, Rockwood K. eds.
+In: Fillit HM, Rockwood K, Young J, eds.
 Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 96.
+8th ed.
+Philadelphia, PA: Elsevier; 2017:chap 95.

 Perkins SW, Floyd EM.
 Management of aging skin.
 In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology: Head and Neck Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 23.

 Walston JD.
 Common clinical sequelae of aging.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 22.

 Wong CH, Mendelson B. Facial aging and anatomy of the facial nerve.
 In: Farhadieh RD, Bulstrode NW, Mehrara BJ, Cugno S, eds.
 Plastic Surgery: Principles and Practice.
 Philadelphia, PA: Elsevier; 2022:chap 62.